johnnyh209/PowerShell-Exercises/Chapter 16 Lab.md

 2. When the job finishes running, receive the results of the job into a variable.<br>
 ![zwIzRR1LGB](https://github.com/johnnyh209/PowerShell-Exercises/assets/33064730/c43097fd-0664-4918-a37b-dee3fca2cfcd)

-3. Display the contents of that variable.
+3. Display the contents of that variable.<br>
 ![kv7PMFmubb](https://github.com/johnnyh209/PowerShell-Exercises/assets/33064730/2e8f4442-2633-4939-a3dd-0f4da6ed1afb)

 4. Export the variable's contents to a CLIXML file.